Use the create reverse task feature

 复制 MD 格式

-This topic describes how to use the Create Reverse Task feature of Data Transmission Service (DTS) to send data back to a source database in disaster recovery or service switchover scenarios.
+The Create Reverse Task feature of Data Transmission Service (DTS) sends data back to a source database in disaster recovery or service switchover scenarios.

 Prerequisites